supercollider/rfcs/rfcs/0002-abstract-object.md

 1. One important question is whether this implementation has unintended consequences or complications in the backend, since it assumes `Object` to be the top end of the class hierarchy.

 2. It should be carefully discussed which methods from  `Object` should be kept in `AbstractObject`.
 Some of this is a trade-off between fluent integration and flexibility.
 For example, introspection methods are expected to work also in subclasses of abstract object, but each of these method are fixed and their names are not available for delegation.
-For example, should `.isNil`  return the nil-ness of the internal object or just false?
-Should `.class` return the class of the internal object?
+For example, should `.isNil`  return the nil-ness of the wrapped object or just false?
+Should `.class` return the class of the wrapped object?

 An example of what problems one can have in making an existing class, such as a database, compatible with the use of such delegators is here https://bugs.ruby-lang.org/attachments/7943